 When you’re stuck underwater in a submarine, the number of ways you can die is long and varied—crushing, burning, asphyxiation, exploding, the list goes on and on.
 Escaping alive requires maintaining calm and making all the right choices.
-Which makes it all the more surprising that one of the first known submarine survival stories involves the first-known undersea fistfight.
+Which makes it all the more surprising that one of the first known submarine survival stories—which includes a 19th century Prussian carpenter and a military crew—involves the first-known undersea fistfight.

 Listen and subscribe on Apple Podcasts

 Outside’s longstanding literary storytelling tradition comes to life in audio with features that will both entertain and inform listeners.
 We launched in March 2016 with our first series, Science of Survival, which was developed in partnership with PRX, distributors of the idolized This American Life and The Moth Radio Hour, among others.
 We have since expanded our show and now offer a range of story formats, including interviews with the biggest figures in sports, adventure, and politics, as well as reports from our correspondents in the field.